aeternity/documentation-hub/docs/getting-started/coding-locally-with-aeproject/README.md

 # TUTORIAL: Coding locally with "AEproject"
 ## Overview
 This tutorial will walk you through the process of writing Sophia ML Smart contract with the **AEproject** tool.
-We will install AEproject, initialize a folder with AEproject, and update an HelloWorld smart contract.
+We will install AEproject, initialize a folder with AEproject, and update a HelloWorld smart contract.

 ## Prerequisites
 - Installed node.js and npm (node package manager)